 Civil Engineering Department Director,

 Lawrence Technological University

 Southfield, MI 48075

 Lawrence Technological University, www.ltu.edu, offers more than 60 undergraduate, master’s, and doctoral degree programs in Colleges of Architecture and Design, Arts and Sciences, Engineering, and Management.
-Founded in 1932, the 5,000-student, private university pioneered evening classes nearly 75 years ago, and today has a growing number of weekend and online programs.
-Lawrence Tech’s 125-acre campus is in Southfield, with education centers in Livonia, Clinton Township, Traverse City, and Petoskey.
-Lawrence Tech also offers programs with partner universities in Canada, Mexico, Europe, and Asia.
+Founded in 1932, the 5,000-student, private university pioneered the offering of day and evening classes more than 70 years ago, and today has a growing number of weekend programs.
+Lawrence Tech’s 120-acre campus is in Southfield, and executive education centers are located in Plymouth, Clinton Township and Traverse City.